Stylix

 Minimal flake.nix for a Home Manager configuration.

-If you choose to use both NixOS and Home Manager but configure them separately, you will need to copy the settings described below into both of your configurations, as keeping them separate means that they cannot follow each other automatically.
+If you choose to use both NixOS and Home Manager but configure them separately, you will need to copy your theme into both of your configurations, as keeping them separate means they cannot follow each other automatically.

 Without flakes